 The Hospital accrues its obligations for benefit plans as the employees render the services necessary to earn these benefits.
-The cost of post-retirement benefits earned by employees is determined using the projected benefit method pro-rated on service.
-The cost is actuarially computed using management's best estimate of retirement ages of employees and expected health and dental care costs.
-The most recent actuarial valuation of the benefit plans was as at April 1, 2007, and the next required valuation will be as at April 1, 2010.
+The cost of post-retirement benefits earned by employees is actuarially determined using the projected benefit method pro-rated on service, and management's best estimate of retirement ages of employees and expected health and dental care costs.
+The most recent actuarial valuation of the benefit plans was as at April 1, 2010, and the next required valuation will be as at April 1, 2013.